 Speaking to the BBC, Mr Mukasey defended his position, saying there was "no evidence of [the MEK] being involved in any terrorist activity in the last 10 years".

 Mr Bolton took a similar line, describing the decision to keep the MEK on the banned list as "a political act" and saying that taking payment for speaking was absolutely normal in the US.

-"They should come off the list because when I was in the government, I saw no information that showed they are a terrorist organisation."'Held against their will'
+"They should come off the list because when I was in the government, I saw no information that showed they are a terrorist organisation."

 However, not everyone in Washington is as relaxed about the MEK's lobbying.